ekspla/micropython_aioble_examples/README.md

 in this repository.

 - Additional notes:
-You can also use this USB dongle from the other softwares than MPY/aioble such as [BlueZ](https://github.com/bluez/bluez) and [Google Bumble](https://github.com/google/bumble) because the APIs of HCI H4 are common.
+You can also use this USB dongle from the other softwares such as [BlueZ](https://github.com/bluez/bluez) and [Google Bumble](https://github.com/google/bumble) because the APIs of HCI H4 are common.